South Asian Stone Age: Neolithic

+In the Ganges Plain, the unambiguous emergence of Neolithic sites, marked by evidence of rice cultivation dates to after mid-3rd millennium BCE, and mainly after 2000 BCE, with earlier "possible origins" in 4th millennium BCE.
+Earlier datings of 7th millennium BCE — including Lahuradewa in the Middle Ganges region and Jhusi near the confluence of Ganges and Yamuna rivers, and Koldihwa, in present-day Uttar Pradesh, India, with domesticated rice — have been called into question.
+It is disputed whether the earliest rice grains found at Lahuradewa were domesticated or collected from wild rice; and furthermore, the animal remains from the early levels were wild, not domesticated — suggesting that the site initially had only "intermittent" occupation by hunter-gatherers, and it probably was not until the 3rd millennium BCE when settlement became "more regular" with unambiguous evidence of farming.
+Four other carbon dates (out of five) from the earliest period of occupation at Lahuradewa were in the range of 4220 to 2879 BCE, and the same archaeological levels also contained "steatite beads of the Harappan type" (i.e., appearing during 4th millennium BCE).
+Early carbon datings from Koldihwa have also been disputed, as the site has "dates mainly of much later period (i.e. from the Second Millennium BC), and artifact assemblages consistent with the younger dates": Fresh re-examination and re-dating of Koldihwa has indicated that the site has "clear stratified occupation from the later Neolithic, starting after ca. 1900 BC".
+Dorian Fuller — an archaeobotanist — has stated that: "Caution is warranted in considering early/mid-Holocene radiocarbon dates reported from this region" (i.e., Ganges Plains), as earliest datings "would appear to be residual within their archaeological contexts, or represent very old wood".

-In South India the Neolithic began by 3000 BCE and lasted until around 1400 BCE.
+In South India the Neolithic began after 3000 BCE and lasted until around 1000 BCE.
 South Indian Neolithic is characterized by Ashmounds since 2500 BCE in the Andhra-Karnataka region that expanded later into Tamil Nadu.
 Comparative excavations carried out in Adichanallur in the Thirunelveli District and in Northern India have provided evidence of a southward migration of the Megalithic culture.
 The earliest clear evidence of the presence of the megalithic urn burials are those dating from around 1000 BCE, which have been discovered at various places in Tamil Nadu, notably at Adichanallur, 24 kilometers from Tirunelveli, where archaeologists from the Archaeological Survey of India unearthed 12 urns containing human skulls, skeletons and bones, husks, grains of charred rice and Neolithic celts, confirming the presence of the Neolithic period 2800 years ago.
 Archaeologists have made plans to return to Adhichanallur as a source of new knowledge in the future.